Showing posts with label Platformers - Puzzle. Show all posts

 Big tips

-However, all this depends on you having lots of spare time.
+However, this depends on you having lots of spare time.
 If not, maybe play something else? ;)

-Watch yourself out there, you're no hero so keep an eye on the fright-o-meter.
+Watch yourself out there, you're no hero, so keep an eye on the fright-o-meter.

 Aesthetics